FAQ’s – Functional Medicine & Applied Kinesiology

 Our patients pay us at the time of the appointment, and are given all the necessary forms to submit to his or her insurance company.
 Please be prepared to take care of the charges before you leave.
 We accept cash, check and all major credit cards.

 You are responsible for the charges incurred at the time of your appointment.
-We give you the paperwork for you to send in to your insurance company.
+If requested we will provide the appropriate paperwork for you to send in to your insurance company.
 If they reimburse for the services provided, they’ll reimburse you directly.

 No, Dr. Anderson thankfully does not write prescriptions for pharmaceutical medications.
 Because he is unable to write prescriptions he has been able to dig deeper into root level issues and work with his patients primary care physician to get them off as many medications as possible.